smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 Here we will discuss two SQL constructs, the `BIT` data type and the `NOT` operator.

->❗&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Much like NULL markers and duplicate tuples, there is much debate in the SQL community if the `BIT` data type should be a permissible data type, as its allowance for the NULL marker does not mimic the real world.
+>❗&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Much like NULL markers and duplicate tuples, there is much debate in the SQL community about whether the `BIT` data type should be a permissible data type, as its allowance for the NULL marker does not mimic the real world.
 Joe Celko and C.J.
 Date advocate against using the `BIT` data type and give further details in many of their writings.

 ------------------------------------------------------------------
 **BIT**